iservport/helianto/README.txt

 The Helianto Project

-Helianto project is designed to provide easy "construction blocks" to an Hibernate+Spring+Acegi based application.
+Helianto project is about productivity in Java development using Spring+JPA.

-For additional information, please, see http://www.helianto.org.
+For additional information, please, visit the project info at http://www.helianto.org.
+There is also a documentation wiki at http://db.iservport.com/helianto.

 -------------------------------------------------------------------------------